ebi-webcomponents/nightingale/README.md

 [![Build Status](https://travis-ci.org/ebi-webcomponents/nightingale.svg?branch=master)](https://travis-ci.org/ebi-webcomponents/nightingale)

 # nightingale
 Nightingale is a monorepo containing visualisation web components to use with biological data.

-You can see them in action here: https://ebi-webcomponents.github.io/nightingale
+## Documentation
+Documentation, getting started guide and examples for each of the components are available here [https://ebi-webcomponents.github.io/nightingale](https://ebi-webcomponents.github.io/nightingale)

 ## Installing